 First-year students and sophomores interested in participating in the Grand Challenge Scholars program may submit an application anytime between December 15, 2018 and February 1, 2019.
 Notification of acceptance will be shortly thereafter.
 Apply Now.

 The GCSP at WPI supports and recognizes undergraduates who wish to combine any major with a passion to address significant challenges facing society.

 In August 2017 the NAE named WPI a Grand Challenges Scholars School, recognizing the university’s unique project-based curriculum—the core of the WPI Plan—that enables students to engage in real-world experiences across four years and around the globe.
 At WPI, our Grand Challenge Scholars Program builds on the WPI Plan.
 With the Great Problems Seminar, thematically related coursework through the Humanities & Arts Requirement, the Interactive Qualifying Project and Major Qualifying Project, Global Projects Program, summer experiences, and leadership roles in clubs and organizations, students have multiple opportunities to develop their research abilities, interdisciplinary and global perspectives, and entrepreneurial mindset, all in the service of society.

-WPI Grand Challenge Scholars will be guided by advisors and mentors to make purposeful, informed decisions about their program of study with the multidisciplinary, global nature of societal grand challenges in mind.
+WPI Grand Challenge Scholars will be guided by advisors, mentors, and peers to make purposeful, informed decisions about their program of study with the multidisciplinary, global nature of societal grand challenges in mind.
 The goal of WPI’s GCSP is for students to connect and reflect on multiple learning experiences, inside and outside the classroom, as they develop the following five competencies: